 Return your throttle to where you got it and remove the battery when done.
 Do NOT zero out the address.
 This just wears out the throttle twice as fast.
+Throttles at assigned locations usually run the same engine every session.

 Let ME re-rail my brass steam engines if a derailment accidently occurs.
-Most have track wipers that can snag on the rail during re-railing, some have missing screws, and none like being grabbed by the side rods and valve gear.
+Most have track wipers that can snag on the rail during re-railing, some are missing screws, and none like being grabbed by the side rods and valve gear.